 You may wish to be considered eligible to study a GCSE in Japanese.
-Your application will be based on factors such as having achieved a Grade 6 in French or Spanish by the Summer Term of Y9 and your overall attitude to learning and progress in other subjects.
+Your application will be based on your achievement in French or Spanish by the end of Y9and your overall attitude to learning and progress in other subjects.

 Choose for the right reasons

 Choosing a subject just to be with friends is an unsound reason.
 Friends who choose identical subjects will not necessarily be in the same class.
 For example, if you choose History in one block, there is no guarantee you will end up in the same class as your friend who also chooses History, because we run several groups in each block.